Which IdentityServers do you support?

 Do you have any samples available?

-We have a GitHub repo with a number of different use cases.
+We have a GitHub repository with several different use cases.

 Can I see your source code?

 Rock Solid Knowledge's SAML component is closed source, and it is a violation of our EULA to decompile our source code.
-However, our source code can be purchased.
-For pricing, please contact email@example.com.
+However, you can purchase our source code.
+For pricing, please get in touch with us at email@example.com.

 How can I view a SAML message?